Reasons Homeowners Refinance Mortgages

 However, some homeowners choose to convert from a fixed-rate mortgage to an adjustable-rate mortgage.
 Converting to an adjustable-rate mortgage can benefit homeowners looking to lower their monthly payments while securing a low-interest rate.

 Over recent years, mortgage rates have been declining, so refinancing to an adjustable-rate mortgage will have made sense to take advantage of these incremental drops, resulting in a lower total repayment and lower monthly repayments.

 Refinancing to Access Loan Equity

 One reason homeowners might choose to refinance is to access home equity.
 Occasionally, homeowners access their home equity to cover major expenses, such as home renovations or college education.

 Interest on mortgages is tax-deductible.
-However, rarely is it a wise financial decision to increase the number of years owed on a mortgage.
+However, it is rarely a wise financial decision to increase the years owed on a mortgage.

 Another reason for refinancing can be to consolidate debts.
 Replacing a high-interest loan with a low-interest loan is a good idea as long as homeowners can keep future expenses to a minimum, keeping them from falling into debt.